0xZ0F/Z0FCourse_ReverseEngineering/README.md

 I use some technical lingo and abbreviations.
 If you forget what they mean, or don't know what they mean, go to [Lingo.md](Lingo.md).

-The course folders are organized in a specific way.
-Any folders or files with a name surrounded with square brackets, such as "[ignore]", are not important.
-It's usually something like the images used in the course.
 <a name="contact"></a>
 ## Contact/Stay Updated:
 Follow me on Twitter [@0xZ0F](https://twitter.com/0xZ0F)!